Who the regulations apply to

 - Water supply and drainage should be maintained in good working order and repair.

 - Gas and electrical supplies and installations should be maintained in good working order and in constant supply.
 A gas safety certificate must be available where applicable and supplied on request by the Council.
-Fixed electrical installation must be inspected and tested at least every 5 years by a qualified and competent person and a certificate to be obtained, which may be requested by the Council.

 - Common parts, fixtures, fittings and appliances must be maintained in good and clean decorative repair, maintained in a safe and working condition and kept reasonably clear from obstruction, e.g. banisters and handrails, stair coverings, windows, lighting, gardens and yards, walls and fences, etc.